Submissions of manuscripts meeting the required scholarly standards are always welcome.

 Please note the authors’ guidelines below.
 The speed by which manuscripts are processed largely depends on the extent to which authors have already taken these guidelines into account.

 In most cases, it makes sense to contact the editorial office during the planning phase (see imprint).
 The editors accept no liability for unsolicited manuscripts.
 In any case, manuscripts must be accompanied by a cover letter stating the name, title and address (if possible also fax and email) of the author(s).
+Please send manuscripts to the following e-mail address:

 Format and Style